 Itemized Deductions – Line 40

 Know whether you are able to itemize deductions or if you are using the standard deduction.
-If you are on the cusp of qualifying for itemized deductions, you may want accelerate or postpone deductions such that you maximize deductions every other year.
+If you are on the cusp of qualifying for itemized deductions, you may want to accelerate or postpone deductions such that you maximize deductions every other year.
 Strategies may include timing when you make charitable contributions or when you pay your property taxes.
-By understanding your current tax situation and just a few tax basics, you can make informed decisions regarding where to save or withdraw assets, when to realize / defer income or deductions, and how to structure investments in a way that enables you to keep more of your hard earned money.
+By understanding your current tax situation and just a few tax basics, you can make informed decisions regarding where to save or withdraw assets, when to realize/defer income or deductions, and how to structure investments in a way that enables you to keep more of your hard-earned money.

 Latest posts by W. Devin Wolf, CFP® (see all)

 - 2018 Tax Reform Bill: How the New Tax Reform Will Affect You - January 11, 2018

 - Are Solar Bonds A Good Investment? - December 3, 2015

 - Withdrawal Rates – Autumn 2015 - November 3, 2015